 Depart Vernon and head south on Route 97.
-Kalamalka Lake is an ideal stop for a photo.
+Stop at Kekuli Bay Provincial Park to take a photo of stunning Kalamalka Lake.
 This unique body of water gets its vibrant hues from limestone deposits left by receding glaciers.
-When the lake warms, crystals form to reflect the sunlight, creating its distinct colours.
-As you continue south to Kelowna, enjoy the landscape of Lake Country and stop for fresh fruit along the way.
+When the lake warms, crystals form to reflect the sunlight, creating a distinct aqua colour.
+Continue south through Lake Country and be sure to stop for fresh fruit.

-Cross the bridge that spans Okanagan Lake and continue south on Route 97.
-The drive between West Kelowna and Penticton winds through wineries and along the Okanagan Lake shore.
-As you pass through the charismatic towns of Peachland and Summerland, you’ll find numerous beaches and parks where you can stop and enjoy the Okanagan lifestyle.
-Allow yourself enough time to get outside and explore, or enjoy a wine-tasting.
+Get back in your vehicle and cross the bridge that spans Okanagan Lake and continue south on Route 97.
+The drive between West Kelowna and Penticton winds past scenic vineyards as it runs parallel to the shoreline.
+The charismatic towns of Peachland and Summerland offer a number of beaches and parks perfect for stretching your legs and experiencing the laid-back Okanagan lifestyle.
+Allow yourself enough time to get outside and explore, and a wine tasting or two is a must.

 The Naramata Bench is a must for food and wine enthusiasts.
 Naramata Bench Road winds through vineyards perched on sun-soaked hills.
 Start at Hillside Winery near Penticton for a short bike ride on the Kettle Valley Rail Trail.
 For a longer route, start at the Smethurst Road parking lot and bike through the Little Tunnel and down through the Naramata vineyards to Penticton.